 Anyway, back to my point.
 The Star Ocean title is an outright lie for its first 2 installments, so it deserves to be on this list, absolutely.
 But what puts it at the top, here, is that it’s an actually harmful untruth.
 No one bought A Legend of Zelda: A Link to the Past specifically out of a hope to see Link traveling to the past, or in some other meaningful way interacting with it.
-No one cares about the Fire Emblem so damn much that the games without it are going to be ruined for them (hell, the first installment I played with the titular object within it was my fourth Fire Emblem; I didn’t even know the series was actually named for anything for the first half of my experience with it!).
+No one cares so overly much about bidding bye-bye to abandoned structures that Fragile Dreams is gonna be ruined for them.
 I can’t think of any reason that a literal interpretation of Shin Megami Tensei would be the important selling point for a fan, nor can I imagine how one would feel negatively about being misled about the finality of the Squaresoft Fantasy.

 But Star Ocean?
 Star Ocean is false advertising.
 Star Ocean is promising a setting, a theme, which it fails to deliver.
 Fails to deliver even more than some outright fantasy games do--there’s more time and focus, a lot more, on off-world travel in Final Fantasy 4, for example!
 Star Ocean 1 and 2 claimed to be science fiction adventures, stories involving the limitless boundaries of space, and there are people who bought them for that reason.
 The inaccuracies of every other title on this list, they’re amusing and innocuous mistakes, guilty at most of abusing a successful franchise title to get a little more attention.
 But the lie that is Star Ocean 1 + 2 misled players about something that actually mattered, something that affected purchase decisions, and that’s why the first and second Star Ocean are here at the top of this list of liars.